abhay-v/skill-lab/README.md

 The source file contains schematic-documentation pairs, where corresponding files have the same base names.

-Schematic files have the .asc extension, and documentation files have the .md extension.
+Schematic files have the .asc extension, and documentation files are either markdown files, or image files.